damonallison/python-examples/edu/causal-ml.md

 fit minimizes error between predictions and actuals.

 Features may include "constructed features" like polynomial / interaction / computed features.
-Constructed features are nonlinear and may capture nonlinear patterns.
+Constructed features are nonlinear and may capture nonlinear, more complex, patterns.
 Constructed (non-linear) features generally provides better predictions than linear only.

 ### Statistical Properties of Least Squares

 * The number of samples (`n`) should be large when compared to the number of features (`p`).
 * The more data, the better.

 * Analysis of Variance
-    * How much variance can be explained by each feature?
+    * How much variance can be explained by each feature (explained variation)?
-    * How much variance is unexplained?
+    * How much variance is unexplained (residual variation)?
     * `MSE` = total unexplained error
     * `R^2` = explained variation / unexplained variation.
 Higher is better.

 * Partialling-Out
     * Separating out the explained and residual (unexplained) variances.

 * Overfitting
     * More parameters generally increase overfitting.